lineality/Online_Voting_Using_One_Time_Pads/README.md

 - no-trust contracts

+## more data types
+- IoT Translation and multi-modal data (2024.08.29), from ecological translation to institutional production

 ## means of objectively determining in a ballot measure is logically sound, e.g. declaring that all triangles have four sides, or some other tautologically false statement.

 ## Project State, System State, and Data State in Coordinated Decisions